-Students wishing to read for the MDS degree along with the JCSP or the MA (WS) and MA (SDMP) degrees along with the NSP must apply for admission to RMC in accordance with the procedures outlined in the general regulations defined in the RMC Graduate Studies Calendar.
+Students wishing to read for the MDS degree along with the JCSP or the MA(WS) and MA(SDMP) degrees along with the NSP must apply for admission to RMC in accordance with the procedures outlined in the general regulations defined in the RMC Graduate Studies Calendar.
 Students applying to these graduate programmes will normally require an Honours (four year) Bachelor's degree in Arts, Science or Engineering, or an equivalent from a recognized university with at least a "B" average (73% or better) standing in the last year.

 The JCSP and NSP programmes are only available to military officers competitively selected for attendance or to civilians selected by their employer for attendance.
+Those individuals who do not undertake the degree programme while completing the JCSP and NSP programmes must apply within three years of completion of the respective programme.

-Information for Non JCSP students seeking details regarding admission to the Royal Military College as a graduate student can be found in Application for Admission (Section 4.1) of this Calendar
+Information for Non JCSP students seeking details regarding admission to the Royal Military College as a graduate student can be found in the Admissions section of this Calendar